 There are lots of tips and tricks for keeping indoor humidity levels high, especially in the close vicinity of plants that need lots of humidity, like orchids.
-But what do you do if your indoor humidity is too high?
+What do you do if your indoor humidity is too high though?
 As insulation techniques improve the seals on homes and greenhouses across the country, reducing humidity becomes a vital task.
 Not only does high indoor humidity increase the risk of damage to your home, it can cause problems for your plants.

 Can High Humidity Hurt Plants?